mattiaspersson09/junisert/README.md

 ## Project information

-This project were created from a need and desire to test structural boilerplate code with or without behavior, with continuous support where users should have ability to register their own support without needing to wait for new support for Java types.
+This project were created from a need and desire to test structural boilerplate code with or without behavior.
+With continuous support where users should have the ability to register their own support, without needing to wait for new supported Java types.

-This project **starts with supporting Java from version 8** but **should** be able to be used with newer LTS, to accommodate different teams which are not equally up to date with the current LTS.
+This project **starts with supporting Java version 8** but **should** be able to be used with newer LTS, to accommodate different teams which are not equally up to date with the current LTS.

-**This project is not created to replace well established Java unit testing frameworks and libraries** (i.e. *JUnit*, *TestNG*, *AssertJ*), but rather give a helping hand with testing boilerplate code in units to ensure structural integrity and behavior.
+**This project is not created to replace well established testing frameworks and libraries** (i.e. *JUnit*, *TestNG*, *AssertJ*) that tests values.
+Rather give a helping hand with testing boilerplate code in entire units, to ensure structural integrity and behavior.

 *Credit goes to [OpenPojo](https://github.com/OpenPojo/openpojo) and [pojo-tester](https://github.com/sta-szek/pojo-tester)
 for laying groundwork and inspiration that sparked the birth of this project.*